gamesbook/protograf/docs/source/customised_shapes.rst

 ===== ======

 .. _circleSlices:

 Slices
 ------
 `^ <circleIndex_>`_

-The slices command enables the Circle to be filled with colored pie-shaped wedges.
+The slices property enables the Circle to be filled with colored pie-shaped wedges.

-These are relevant properties that can be set:
+These are the relevant properties that can be set:

 - *slices* - this is a list of colors (named or hexadecimal); if ``None`` is used then no slice will be drawn in that position